The Eagan Baseball Association is looking for individuals interested in joining the board for the 2020 season for the following positions:

 Therefore, 11U teams for 2019 are not guaranteed to be part of any particular out-of-state travel team for 2020, until fall tryouts for this age group are complete.

-Thanks to generous fundraising and sponsorship, as well as support from the City of Eagan, the EBA has been able to begin construction on dugouts for two DHMS Fields!
+Thanks to generous fundraising and sponsorship, as well as support from the City of Eagan, the EBA has been doing construction on dugouts for two DHMS Fields!
 Pictures to come soon- drive by and check out the progress!!
+Thanks to Dave Young, EBA Facilities Director and all the parents who helped with Construction!

 Eagan Baseball offers two programs: In-House and Travel.